Xomega-Net/Xomega.Docs/docs/tutorial/4-security/1-claims-identity.md

 ## Email type for authentication

-We will start by declaring a type for email in the `email_address.xom` file, which we're planning to use as the user ID.
+We will start by declaring a type for an email in the `email_address.xom` file, which we're planning to use as the user ID.
 We will also use this type on the `email address` field of the `email address` object, instead of a more generic type `name`, as follows.

 ```xml title="email_address.xom"
 <!-- added-lines-start -->